ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

 2. Create or Select an existing VPC in each region that you want to use as primary, secondary and RHAMC regions.
 Ensure each subnet where cluster nodes will be deployed, have a public gateway attached to them.
 For more information about creating VPC, refer to [VPC multi-zone region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region&interface=cli).

 3. Create the three VPC OpenShift clusters (each in different regions and VPCs) and set the ``--disable-outbound-traffic-protection`` parameter for each.
 Refer to [Creating Clusters](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-clusters) for more information.

    **Note**: The ***ibmcloud ks cluster*** command in the reference link points to OpenShift version 4.17.10, please change this to your preferred version of OpenShift.

 4. Enable [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-enable-redhat) on the primary and secondary clusters.

 5. Setup and configure [Red Hat Advanced Cluster Management](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-install-acm) on the ACM cluster.
 With this set up, the ACM cluster manages the ODF clusters.
 So that if one ODF cluster goes down, then the ACM cluster rolls over the apps and data from that cluster to the other cluster.

+  **Note**: Some configuration links referring to Red Hat documentation might lead you to older versions of OpenShift, please ensure to change the version number from the drop-down on the left side of the document.

 ## Verifying the architecture
+{: #verify-deployment}

 1. Deploy a [sample application](https://docs.redhat.com/documentation/red_hat_openshift_data_foundation/4.16/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#create-sample-application-for-testing-mdrsolution_manage-rdr) to test your cluster and underlying ODF storage system using persistent volume claims